 The section omitted in marketing, but present in scientific reviews — particularly in Review II from PMC (2022).

-Kidney insufficiency: at water pH >9.8, some patients with impaired kidney function may develop dangerous hyperkalemia.
-People with kidney disease should consult a doctor before starting ERW.
+Kidney failure: at a water pH >9.8, some patients with impaired kidney function may develop dangerous hyperkalemia.
+People with kidney disease should consult their doctor before introducing ERW.

-H₂ efficacy threshold: clinical studies show a biological effect at a concentration of ≥0.5 ppm dissolved H₂.
-Below this threshold, evidence for measurable effects is weak.
+H₂ effectiveness threshold: clinical studies show a biological effect at a concentration of ≥0,5 ppm rozpuszczonego H₂.
+Below this threshold the evidence for measurable effects is weak.
 Hydrogen escapes — drink freshly poured water.

-Sample sizes: many of the cited studies are small RCTs (n < 100).
-Larger multi-center trials are needed.
-The signals shown are promising, but not conclusive.
+Sample size: many of the cited studies are small RCTs (n < 100).
+Larger multicenter trials are needed.
+The signals shown are promising but not conclusive.

 What the critical systematic review (2024) says